-- Vote enciphers the vote to a ciphertext, proves in zero-knowledge that the ciphertext is correctly constructed and that the vote is selected from the sequence of candidates, and outputs the ciphertext coupled with the proof. - Tally selects ballots from a bulletin board for which proofs hold, homomorphically combines the ciphertexts in those ballots, decrypts the homomorphic combination to reveal the election outcome, and announces the outcome, along with a zero-knowledge proof of correct decryption.
+the vote is selected from the sequence of candidates, and outputs the ciphertexts coupled with the proofs.
+(Figure 2 provides further details.)

+Tally selects ballots from the bulletin board for which proofs hold, homomorphically combines the ciphertexts in those ballots, decrypts the homomorphic combination to reveal the election outcome, and announces the outcome, along with a zero-knowledge proof of correct decryption.

-Helios was first released in 2009 as Helios 2.0, the current release is Helios 3.1.4, and a new release is planned.
+Helios was first released in 2009 as $Helios\ 2.0,^{14}$ the current release is $Helios\ 3.1.4,^{15}$ and a new release is planned.
 Henceforth, we'll refer to the planned release as Helios'12.

-4.1 Helios 2.0
+4.1 Helios 2.0 & Helios 3.1.4

-Cortier & Smyth show that Helios 2.0 does not satisfy ballot secrecy (§3).
-Thus, we would not expect Ballot-Secrecy to hold.
-Indeed, we adopt a formal description of Helios 2.0 by Smyth, Frink & Clarkson [SFC17] (Appendix C) and use that description to prove that secrecy does not hold.
+Cortier & Smyth show that Helios 2.0 does not satisfy ballot secrecy (§3) and neither does Helios 3.1.4.
+Thus, we would not expect our definition of ballot secrecy to hold.
+Indeed, we adopt formal descriptions of Helios 2.0 and Helios 3.1.4 by Smyth, Frink & Clarkson [SFC17] (Appendix C) and use those descriptions to prove that Ballot-Secrecy is not satisfied.

 Theorem 6.
-Helios 2.0 does not satisfy Ballot-Secrecy.
+Neither Helios 2.0 nor Helios 3.1.4 satisfy Ballot-Secrecy.